 Tools to check your Email Spoofing

-Use the CyberFurl public security report when you want to see the live signal on a real domain, and then step back to the See the email authentication feature page when you need the wider workflow around posture, monitoring, or remediation.
+Use the Brand Protection Monitoring to run a simulated email spoofing test when you want to see the live signal on a real domain.
+The most effective way to permanently stop email spoofing is to achieve a strict DMARC enforcement policy.
+Step back to the Brand Protection Solution page when you need the wider workflow around posture, monitoring, or remediation.
 That combination is usually much more useful than reading the standard in isolation.

 What's the difference between spoofing and phishing?